theias/ruby_gem-ias-nagios-geistwatchdoga/IAS-Nagios-GeistWatchdogA/README.md

 TODO: Delete this and the text above, and describe your gem

+## Ubuntu Packages

+Installing these will help it run:

+* bundler
+* ruby-deep-merge

 ## Installation

 Add this line to your application's Gemfile: